abklabs/pulumi-svmkit/DEV.md

 ```

 This will build the pulumi provider, generate language sdks, and prepare host to execute the plugin locally.

-The local `pulumi-resource-svmkit` provider will installed to `$GOPATH/bin`.
-You can then use this provider in your Pulumi projects by ensuring it is in your `$PATH`
+You can use the locally built pulumi provider by including `.../pulumi-svmkit/bin` in your `$PATH`.
+It is
+recommended that you do this on a temporary basis, in the environments where you need to test your local
+pulumi-svmkit provider build.
+DO NOT include this in your permanent `$PATH`.

 ## Developing against a local `svmkit`